WoodHood Kreuzfeld

 The future of urbanism is green, sustainable and collective.
 WoodHood pays tribute to Ebenezer Howard’s famous vision but is much more than the classic garden city.
 It is a vision for a new typology of urbanism that requires the courage to rethink the connection between city and landscape.

-Holistic sustainability: WoodHood promotes a sustainable living.
-Building with wood reduces CO2 pollution and leads to fewer bound emissions and carbon storage.
+Holistic sustainability: Building with wood reduces CO2 pollution and leads to fewer bound emissions and carbon storage.
 Forest areas contribute to climate resilience.
 Local energy cycles focus on renewable energy with photovoltaic panels, a cold local heating network and rainwater collection.

-Placemaking: The surrounding agriculture, the forest structures and diverse landscapes form the basis of WoodHood.
-It connects the large-scale characteristics to create varied neighbourhood identities.
+Placemaking: The surrounding agriculture, forest structures and diverse landscapes form the plan and connects the large-scale character to create smaller neighbourhood identities.

-Community building: WoodHood combines an urban grain with village community life to define a new kind of urbanism.
-WoodHood accommodates a variety of building typologies for living, working, education and coming together, providing space for different residents, regardless of income and life stage.
+Community building: The plan combines an urban vibe with a village community in a new kind of urbanism that accommodates a variety of typologies for living, working and more - providing space for residents, regardless of income or age.

-Human scale: In contrast to a more conventional urbanity, Woodhood is structured as a polycentric human-scaled ecosystem.
-The architectural principles supports this in set of simple, flexible rules that allows for a wide variety of typologies.
+Human scale: Contrasting a more conventional urbanism, the plan is structured as a polycentric human-scaled system.
+The architectural principles supports a set of flexible strategies that allows for a wide variety of typologies.

 The organisation of each hood is based on the creation of diverse communities.
 The chosen structure contributes to the creation of communities at different scales.
 The Hoods combine an urban grain with village-specific community life to define a new kind of urban village.